 Now that we’ve reviewed the causes, it’s time to talk about what you can do as a loving pet parent to address your dog’s dry skin and resulting discomfort.

 First, if you’re not yet feeding your dog an organic, grain-free diet, free of the allergens mentioned above, it’s time to start.
 A healthy diet can make a world of difference in your dog’s symptoms and overall well-being.
 It’s a relatively small change that can have a hefty impact.
 If you suspect your dog has food allergies, enact an elimination diet by selecting a limited-ingredient food with a single protein source.
 Once your dog shows signs of improvement from the new food, you can start adding back potential allergens one by one for about three weeks to see if any of them elicit a negative reaction.
 Make sure to also switch your pup’s treats to all-natural, all-meat treats as well.
 Try to avoid feeding your pooch the same protein for months on end; this is how allergies develop.

 One of the best moves you can make for your pup, yourself, and your family, is to switch to non-toxic cleaning, laundry, and hygiene products.
 Harsh chemicals in everyday products can cause headaches, respiratory illness, and allergic skin reactions, which may be affecting your dog.
-Use natural flea and tick spray for yard instead of toxic insecticides, and the same goes for your dog’s skin as well; Wondercide’s natural pet parent pack can help gently eliminate not only pests, but your dog’s itching and allergic responses as well.
-Neem oil, the active ingredient in our Skin Tonic Spray, is a natural antibacterial and antifungal.
+Use safe, plant-based flea-and-tick spray for yard instead of toxic insecticides.
+The same goes for your dog’s skin.
+Wondercide's Pet Parent Pack will eliminate pests and your dog’s itching with the highest-quality, plant-derived ingredients.
+Neem oil, the active ingredient in our Skin Tonic Spray, is naturally antibacterial and antifungal.
 It soothes itching and skin irritation, and over centuries has functioned as a general antiseptic to relieve troublesome dermatological issues.BUY FLEA & TICK SPRAY

 BUY ITCHY SKIN RELIEF